STADIUM DUDE’S NFL STADIUM RANK: #12

 Texans love football, and the crowd can be boisterous.
 Surprisingly, many visiting fans show up (I guess Houston is also a bit of a transplant town and allegiances are hard to break).

-It’s hard to believe this place is nearly 20 years old.
+It’s hard to believe this place is 20 years old.
 Compared to other stadiums built the same time, it still feels very fresh and current.
 So enjoy the barbecue and settle into to one the country’s more impressive structures.